Party I of IV

 6. The lender will go to the house steps, announce the default, and start the bidding if any bidders appear.

-7. If bidders show the bidding can proceed; otherwise, the property will revert to the lender
+7. If bidders show that the bidding can proceed; otherwise, the property will revert to the lender

 8. A title insurance carrier will issue a trustee’s deed and deed sale guarantee.